 - Sec.
 4. I. The initiative and referendum powers provided for in this Article are further reserved to the registered voters of each county and each municipality as to all local, special and municipal legislation of every kind in or for such county or municipality.
 In counties and municipalities initiative petitions may be instituted by a number of registered voters in the county or municipality equal to [15] 20 percent or more of the voters who voted at the last preceding general county or municipal election.
 Referendum petitions may be instituted by [10] 15 percent or more of such voters. - 2.
-If an initiative petition that is instituted in a county or municipality is submitted to the voters of the county or municipality at an election and 55 percent or more of the voters vote for the disapproval of the measure, for the 2 years following the year of the election at which the measure was disapproved, an initiative petition must not be instituted for a measure that is substantially similar to the measure that was disapproved.
+If an initiative petition that is instituted in a county or municipality is submitted to the voters of the county or municipality at an election and 55 percent or more of the voters vote for the disapproval of the measure, an initiative petition must not be instituted to place a measure on the ballot at the next succeeding primary or general election that is substantially similar to the measure which was disapproved by the voters.